Afzal7/next-supabase-starter/docs/planning/DESIGN-SPEC-org-scenarios-v1.md

   User sees: Updated settings applied, can continue using app User knows: Personal preferences updated, independent of organization context

-### Journey: Leaving an Organization
+### Journey: Leaving the Organization
 Entry: User in organization settings, wants to leave membership
-Context: User has multiple orgs or wants to remove membership
+Context: User wants to remove membership, returning to no-org state

 STEP 1: Organization Settings
   User sees: Organization settings page with red "Leave Organization" button at bottom, above it warning text in red "This action cannot be undone.
-You'll lose access to all organization resources."
+You'll lose access to all organization resources and return to no organization state."
   User does: Clicks "Leave Organization"
   System responds: Opens confirmation modal